fish-shell/fish-shell/doc_src/cmds/realpath.rst

 .. only:: builder_man

-          NOTE: This page documents the fish builtin ``realpath``.
+          NOTE: This page documents the ghoti builtin ``realpath``.
           To see the documentation on the ``realpath`` command you might have, use ``command man realpath``.

-:program:`realpath` follows all symbolic links encountered for the provided :envvar:`PATH`, printing the absolute path resolved. :doc:`fish <fish>` provides a :command:`realpath`-alike builtin intended to enrich systems where no such command is installed by default.
+:program:`realpath` follows all symbolic links encountered for the provided :envvar:`PATH`, printing the absolute path resolved. :doc:`ghoti <ghoti>` provides a :command:`realpath`-alike builtin intended to enrich systems where no such command is installed by default.

 If a :command:`realpath` command exists, that will be preferred.
-``builtin realpath`` will explicitly use the fish implementation of :command:`realpath`.
+``builtin realpath`` will explicitly use the ghoti implementation of :command:`realpath`.

 The following options are available: